-- 4.42.
+- 4.41.
 Where a student submits evidence of extenuating circumstances that impacted negatively upon their performance, and these are accepted, Subject Examination Boards may grant first sits in the affected assessments.
-First sit elements of assessment and module marks shall not be capped at the pass mark; the mark achieved shall stand. - 4.43.
+First sit elements of assessment and module marks shall not be capped at the pass mark; the mark achieved shall stand. - 4.42.
 Resit attempts may be 'first sit resits'.
-The standard resit provisions shall apply in such cases, including capped marks where applicable. - 4.44.
-First sits replace one of the attempts permitted for a module, replacing the attempt discounted due to extenuating circumstances.
+The standard resit provisions shall apply in such cases, including capped marks where applicable. - 4.43.
+A first sit replaces one of the attempts permitted for a module, replacing the attempt discounted due to extenuating circumstances.